 At this point your account is now active and you can logon using the FEIN and assigned password contained in the email.

-NOTE: For security, it is recommended that you change your password after initially logging into the eFIling application.
+NOTE: For security, it is recommended that you change your password after initially logging into the eFiling application.

-Log Into UFR eFiling System
+Log into UFR eFiling System

 After concluding this section, the user should be capable of: